aortega01/hello-world/README.md

 Hola!

-Im a student at Texas A&M San Antonio studing web development and project management.
+Im a student at Texas A&M San Antonio studying web development and project management.